rust-lang/crates.io/docs/CONTRIBUTING.md

 because you'll run the next step and it will fail saying it can't find some libraries.

-To build and serve the frontend assets, use the command `yarn start`.
+To build and serve the frontend assets, use the command `pnpm start`.
 There are variations on this command that change which backend your frontend tries to talk to: